ballerina-platform/module-ballerinax-mssql/README.md

 2. Download and install [Docker](https://www.docker.com/get-started).

-3. Export your Github Personal access token with the read package permissions as follows.
+3. Export your GitHub personal access token with the read package permissions as follows.

         export packageUser=<Username>
         export packagePAT=<Personal access token>

-### Building the Source
+### Build the source

 Execute the commands below to build from the source.